Skip to content

 The methods of heating in each type of sauna vary immensely.
 Traditional dry saunas typically use electric or gas stoves in order to can a hot and dry environment.

 Wet saunas can be heated through pouring water onto hot heating elements such as heated rocks in the most traditional methods.
-Infrared saunas use electric heaters that output infrared rays into the body.
+Infrared-type saunas use electric heaters that output infrared rays into the body.

 Types of Infrared Sauna Heating Elements